-When does a start-up stop being a start-up?
+When does a start-up stop being a start-up and when should you scale a SaaS business?

 If you’re an entrepreneur, it’s a question you’ll hopefully be in the position to ask yourself at some point.
 If you think what stage of the life cycle you’re in doesn’t matter, then you’re likely to make a costly mistake: scale too soon when you don’t have the revenue to support the growth – or scale too late and miss out on early potential gains.